johnwelby1965/cisco_aci/FAQ.md

 Q: *Can the same playbook be used to create or delete managed objects on the APIC?*

 A: Yes, the ACI modules include a variable called 'state', which can be set to 'present' or 'absent', which will create or delete the target object.
 The sample playbooks in this repository illustrate that use case.

+Q: *Does the playbook run on the APIC?*

+A: No, the playbook runs on the control node and communicates with the APIC via the REST API.
+The local connection runs commands locally, instead of running over SSH.
+In the sample playbook we specify 'connection: local'.

+Q: *If my playbook has multiple tasks, for example, tasks to manage tenants, VRFs, Bridge Domains, Application Profiles, etc., can I selectively execute the task to delete an Application Profile?*

+A: Yes, you can associate one or more 'tags' with a task and specify the tags you wish to execute using the '--tags' option.
+Alternately, if the tasks in the playbook loop over a list variable, you could control the execution by providing an empty list for the list variable.
+There are a number of ways to control the execution of a playbook without modifying the playbook itself.

+Q: *Where can I go for more information or questions on using Ansible with Cisco ACI?*

+A: Use the [issue tracker](https://gitlab.com/joelwking/cisco_dc_community_of_interest/issues/new) and open a new issue.